CraftAcademyLabs/ca_course/first_deploy/first_deploy.md

 One of the many features of GitHub offers is the possibility of to create web sites for users and projects.
 We'll take advantage of that feature to publish a personal web site.

 Head over to GitHub and create a new repository named `username.github.io`, where username is your username on GitHub.
 In my case it would be:  `tochman.github.io`.
-If the first part of the repository name doesn’t exactly match your username, it won’t work, so make sure to get it right.
+If the first part of the repository name doesn't exactly match your username, it won't work, so make sure to get it right.

 ![](../images/github_io_step1.png)